Switching Budget Methods

 When you switch methods, you can approach it two ways:

 Fresh start: Set up the new method based on how you want to budget going forward.
 Ignore what the old method looked like and configure groups and allocations from scratch.
-This is best when switching to a fundamentally different approach (for example, from Anti-Budget to Zero-Based).
+This is best when switching to a fundamentally different approach (for example, from Pay Yourself First to Zero-Based).

 Building on history: Use your spending data from the old budget to inform your new allocations.
 Check what you actually spent in each category over the past few months and use those numbers as a starting point.
 This is best when switching between similar methods (for example, from 50/30/20 to Envelope).